-- currently lives in the National Park or a rural parish which lies substantially within the National Park and having done so for at least 5 years; or - has lived in the National Park or a rural parish which lies substantially within the National Park for at least 5 years, but moved away within the last 5 years; or - is currently employed within the National Park, working for not less than 16 hours per week, and having done so for at least 26 weeks out of the preceding year; or - has a strong connection to the National Park or a rural parish which lies substantially within the National Park by virtue of, for example: upbringing, employment, or having a requirement to provide substantial care for a close relative who currently lives in the National Park and has done so for at least 5 years.
+- a. currently lives in the National Park or a rural parish which lies substantially within the National Park and having done so for at least 5 years; or - b. has lived in the National Park or a rural parish which lies substantially within the National Park for at least 5 years, but moved away within the last 5 years; or - c. is currently employed within the National Park, working for not less than 16 hours per week, and having done so for at least 26 weeks out of the preceding year; or - d. has a strong connection to the National Park or a rural parish which lies substantially within the National Park by virtue of, for example: upbringing, employment, or having a requirement to provide substantial care for a close relative who currently lives in the National Park and has done so for at least 5 years.

-These criteria are not in priority order.
-A level of priority will be applied in \$106 legal agreements to the geographical area of housing need used to justify the development, in accordance with Strategic Policy 3.1.
-Priority may also be applied to other criteria where this is sought by the community, and is consistent with the Local Plan.
+These criteria are not in priority order, but a level of priority in relation to the above, and the geographical area, may be applied in section 106 legal agreements where this is sought by the community, and is consistent with the Local Plan.